 In August of 2022, the federal government enacted cross-cutting legislation, the Inflation Reduction Act (IRA), which significantly focused on clean energy, including conservation, renewable energy, green hydrogen, and electrification.
-Consistent with the IRA, we incorporated the production tax credit related to green hydrogen at \$3/kg in this 2023 Gas IRP but other provisions in the law were not directly incorporated in this gas IRP because the implementing rules have not be written yet.
-For more details, see Chapter Six.
+Consistent with the IRA, we incorporated the production tax credit related to green hydrogen at \$3/kg in this 2023 Gas Utility IRP.
+Other provisions in the law were not directly incorporated in this gas IRP because the implementing rules are not complete.
+For more details, see Chapter Six: Gas Analysis.
 We will continue to assess the IRA during the rulemaking process and expect to incorporate additional aspects of the law in the next gas IRP.